vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 		- The address corresponds with the person responsible for burning it. e.g. Angel burnt the corner store, his password is next to the corner store's address.
 - Andrew Scott's Map
 	- There's a map with 5 locations circled.
 They believe that these places are where Fireside meets up and stores their equipment.
+	- Two from the Map are an innocent person's home and a building in construction.
+No clues can be found here.
+Andrew and crew don't know this to start.
 ##### The New List:
 - The New List contains the details and significance of 5 addresses.
 - 3 of the addresses from the Map match up with the New List.
 	- 2 are Fireside hideouts (Fireplace and Hot Tubs, The Unfinished Station).
 1 is a Fireside member's home (Berkeley Way).
-	- The other two from the Map are an innocent person's home and a building in construction.
-No clues can be found here.
 	- The 4th address from the New List is a Black Company Front.
 	- The 5th is the burned down home from earlier (Angel's home).